 JACL provides lifetime health benefits to employees hired before November 5, 2005 who retire with at least 20 years of service and who are over age 60.
-Total active eligible participants at December 31, 2013 amounted to five people.
+Total active eligible participants at December 31, 2016 amounted to four people.
 JACL uses a December 31 measurement date for its defined post-retirement benefit obligations.

-8. Post-retirement Benefits (continued)
+9. PENSION PLAN (continued)